 Extra activities are likely to include:

-- ensuring delivery of a project on time and to cost and quality targets;
+- ensuring delivery of a project on time and to cost and quality targets

-- contributing to the management of the business, including financial monitoring, business and strategy development;
+- contributing to the management of the business, including financial monitoring, business and strategy development

 - seeking out and exploiting new opportunities.

-- Starting salaries typically range from £17,000 to £25,000.
+- Starting salaries typically range from £18,000 to £25,000.

-- Senior hydrologists can earn between £28,000 and £45,000.
+- With experience, more senior hydrologists can earn £45,000.

 - Principal hydrologists can earn in excess of £50,000.

 Some employers provide performance-related pay schemes.
-Other benefits may include car allowance and share-option schemes in private consultancies.
+Other benefits may include a car allowance and share-option schemes in private consultancies.

 Income figures are intended as a guide only.

 Working hours may include regular extra hours, but not usually shifts.
-Long hours, working under pressure, may be required in an emergency, such as a flood.
+Long hours, and working under pressure, may be required in an emergency, such as a flood.